Cancer type

 Preventing gallbladder cancer

 You can’t prevent gallbladder cancer.
-However, because gallstones are a risk, they should be removed and treated.
+However, because gallstones are a risk, they should be treated.

 As with every cancer, there are steps you can take to adopt a healthy lifestyle and reduce your overall cancer risk, such as maintaining a healthy weight, not smoking, and limiting or eliminating alcohol.